-A set of real-world examples of SE activities forms the natural conclusion of the SEBoK.
-These come in two forms: case studies, which refer the reader to and summarize published examinations of the successes and challenges of SE programs, and vignettes, which are brief, self-contained wiki articles.
+A set of real-world examples of SE activities demonstrates implementations of the systems engineering knowledge in previous parts of the SEBoK.
+These examples come in two forms: case studies, which refer the reader to and summarize published examinations of the successes and challenges of SE programs, and vignettes, which are brief, self-contained wiki articles.
 This part is a key place to look within the SEBoK for lessons learned, best practices, and patterns.
 Many links connect material in the examples to the conceptual, methodological, and other content elsewhere in the SEBoK.